Navigating the West Village of our lives.

 On some days, things flow easily and I pride myself on getting to my destination directly.
 On other days, I take a few unplanned detours, discovering new streets, new cafés, new faces along the way.
 And yet, on other days, I don’t get to my destination at all.
 Instead, I find myself some place entirely different to where I had intended to go.

 Learning to navigate uncertainty is one of the greatest gifts my move to New York has granted me.
-As with setting out on the unknown path towards any dream, where you have a clear vision of where you want to go, but no clear route to get there, the only way through is to put one foot in front of the other.
+As with setting out on the unknown path towards any dream, where you have a clear vision of where you want to go, but no clear path to get there, the only way through is to put one foot in front of the other.

 Now of course this sounds far more simple in theory than it is in reality.
 For in reality, my overanalytical brain tries to escape ten steps ahead.
 It likes to take the Google approach - to figure it all out, to jump to the end point, to plot every step along the way.
 But all this approach has ever brought me is unnecessary worry and fear, with little benefit or impact on the outcome.